Anti Static Flooring

 Static usually does not build up on a porous floor, because of the presence of small amounts of water, but for hygiene and safety it can be preferable to install a non-porous floor, and this is when static charges can begin to occur.

-Anti static flooring uses an epoxy layer to prevent the charge from building up – helping to avoid any minor shocks when bare skin touches the floor and, more crucially, sparks that could ignite combustible fumes in the air.
+Anti static uses an epoxy layer to prevent the charge from building up – helping to avoid any minor shocks when bare skin touches the surface and, more crucially, sparks that could ignite combustible fumes in the air.

-There are unique benefits in the use of anti static flooring for the electronics industry, where highly sensitive microchips can be permanently damaged by the presence of an electrical static charge.
+There are unique benefits in the use of anti static surfaces for the electronics industry, where highly sensitive microchips can be permanently damaged by the presence of an electrical static charge.

 However, we would advise considering whether you need an anti static layer in any industrial flooring installation, as it does not detract from the other features of your floor and is generally something it is preferable to have.